Palanikannan1437/template-openmp-cpp/Readme.md

-## OpenMp environment Gitpod 🍊
+## OpenMp and MPI environment Gitpod 🍊

-Stuck with setting up OpenMP on your Mac/Windows machine locally?
+Stuck with setting up OpenMP and MPI on your Mac/Windows machine locally?

-Here's a pre-configured Gitpod Template for OpenMp!
+Here's a pre-configured Gitpod Template for OpenMp and MPI!

 Simply click on the button below and start coding! 🚀